Like tears... in... rain.

 5. Theurgy, the process of pacting yourself to some supernatural patron, as practised by warlocks.

-It is important to understand that arcane magic (which includes arcana, sorcery and theurgy) was not invented by humans.
+It is important to understand that arcane magic (which includes arcana, sorcery and theurgy) was not invented by humans or elves or dwarves.
 It was invented by those who came before – the serpentfolk and the rakshasas – or perhaps by even earlier, and stranger, creatures.
-As a consequence, using such magic is inimical to humans.
+As a consequence, using such magic is inimical.

 Magic items are rare.
 You can’t buy them.
 Trying to sell them is an adventure in itself.